notofonts/noto-docs/docs/technical/Noto–Font-Submission-Requirements.md

 | OS/2              | sTypoLineGap   | = 0                            | = 0                       |
 | Fully shaped text |                | should fit within (1069, -293) | should fit within (A, -B) |

-Note: The (A, B) metric of document fonts need not fit within the constraints specified for the UI font (1069, -293) [Roboto Regular’s metrics translated for 1000em] or (1056, -271) [matching Open Sans Regular’s metrics].
+Note: The (A, B) metric of document fonts don't need to fit within the constraints specified for UI fonts (1069, -293) [Roboto Regular’s metrics translated for 1000em] or (1056, -271) [matching Open Sans Regular’s metrics].
 For document fonts, there is no fixed metric.
-However, A and B should be reasonable and not overly large in comparison to other fonts.
+However, A and B should be reasonable and not be overly large in comparison to other fonts.
 When proposing a new document font, specify the approximate values.

-- For UI fonts: If the fully shaped text does not fit within (1069, -293), request an exception.
+- For UI fonts: Request an exception if the fully shaped text does not fit within (1069, -293).

 - Fully shaped text has different meanings in the UI and document fonts.
 In the UI font, it refers to the shaped text in languages expected to appear in UIs.
 For example, Sanskrit text in a UI is very unlikely, but Marathi text in a UI is very likely.
 In a document font, it refers to all sensible character combinations in all languages that the font supports that are likely to occur in a document.